BiodivPond/.github/README.md

 dashboards displaying species presence and geographical distributions have been developed and made available to stakeholders, including nature managers, policymakers, and the public.

+The pilot is coordinated by [Jonáš Gaigr](https://github.com/jonasgaigr) at the [Nature Conservation Agency of the Czech Republic](https://aopk.gov.cz/web/en)